Case Study: Energy Optimisation in a Leading Pharmaceutical Manufacturing Company

 Analyse weekly and daily energy consumption for both compressors and the chiller, including week-over-week variance and heat maps.

-Detect anomalies such as overloading, excess consumption, current spikes, phase imbalance and frequent chiller motor cycling.
+Detect anomalies such as overloading, excess consumption, current spikes, phase imbalance, and frequent chiller motor cycling.

 Estimate weekly machine-level carbon emissions to support carbon baselining and benchmarking across sites.